-No doubt eyes are “windows of the soul."
+No doubt eyes are “windows of the soul.”
 Virtually speaking, our eyes are the windows through which we view the world around us.
 Either way, there’s no question that we have a great value for our eyes and vision.
-As many Surveys have revealed that of the five senses, sight is the one of the important and that people fear losing the most.
+As many Surveys have revealed of the five senses, sight is one of the most important and that people fear losing the most.

-Given the significant function our eyes perform for us, it would seem to follow that we’d give them the greatest care possible, but sometimes we get too busy or we overlook to do a few simple things that can keep our eyes healthy.
+Given the significant function, our eyes perform for us, it would seem to follow that we’d give them the greatest care possible, but sometimes we get too busy or we overlook to do a few simple things that can keep our eyes healthy.

 1. Fresh Fruits and Veggies: